 Earl V. Hedin has served as a member of our Board since 2017.
 He is the co-founder and Managing Partner of Hudson Partners Group LLC and its broker-dealer, Hudson Partners Securities LLC, registered with FINRA.
 The firm assists investment managers in raising institutional capital for hedge funds, private equity and other alternative investment strategies.
 From 1999 to 2007, Mr. Hedin served as a Senior Managing Director at Bear, Stearns & Co.
 Inc., where he held various senior roles building and guiding the Bear Stearns Asset Management Group.
 These roles included Chief Financial Officer, Director of Alternatives and co-head and founder of the firm's Private Funds Group.
 He was responsible for the firm's sponsored venture capital funds and headed the approximately \$1 billion private equity fund-of-funds program.
 During his tenure, he created numerous alternative asset products and helped raise over \$3 billion for these funds.
 Mr. Hedin also created the first hedge fund-of-funds product at Bear Stearns.
 From 1995 to 1998, he served as a Managing Director - Principal, and worked on several key international financial structuring projects, including the creation of Bear Stearns Irish Bank in Dublin.
 Additionally, Mr. Hedin created the Bear Stearns Dublin Development Center to reduce technology related costs.
-From 1994 to 1995, he served as Vice President at Bankers Trust New York Corporation, where he was responsible for strategic planning and management reporting.
-Prior to that, from 1989 to 1993, he worked as a Vice President and Controller in the firm's Domestic Merchant Bank and directed all financial management functions across a variety of business units.
+From 1995 to 1993, he worked as a Vice President at Bankers Trust New York Corporation, where he was responsible for strategic planning and management functions across a variety of business units.
 During that time, he was also actively involved in the buying and selling of LBO partnership interests.
-From 1988 to 1989, he served as Vice President - Finance and Chief Financial Officer of American International Group's credit subsidiary, A.I.
-Credit Corporation, and managed the firm's liability portfolio.
-Previously, Mr. Hedin was an Associate in Morgan
+From 1988 to 1989, he served as Vice President and Controller in the firm's LBO partnership interests.
+From 1988 to 1989, he served as a Vice President - Finance and Chief Financial Officer of American International Group's credit subsidiary, A.I.
+Credit Corporation, and management functions across a variety of business units.
+During that time, he was also actively involved in the buying and selling of LBO partne